 The best web hosts blend affordability with easy-to-use technologies like one-click software installations, domain name registration, and email notifications, among other components needed to run a successful forum website.
 We’ve listed our favorite options below for forum management, highlighting those that offer popular message board apps, around-the-clock customer support, and ample resources to support your burgeoning community.
 Read our reviews below and click on each to learn more.

-- Fast forum hosting for phpBB, MyBB, SMF, or others
+- Fast forum hosting for phpBB, SMF, and others

 - More forum software choices than any other provider